Students who began their studies in Fall 2018 or later should see Arts First.

-A hold may be placed on your Quest account preventing you from adding or dropping courses if you don't pass the ELPE by the end of your 2B term.
+A hold may be placed on your Quest account preventing you from adding or dropping courses if you don't complete the ELPR by the end of your 2B term.

 Ultimately, if you don't achieve your English Language Proficiency Milestone, you can't graduate – but there is time to get this sorted out before then!

-I don't think I have to write the ELPE.
+I don't think I have to complete the ELPR.

-All University of Waterloo students must write the ELPE regardless of age, educational background, past language tests, previous degrees at any level, or any other English language testing tools completed in the past.
+All University of Waterloo students must complete the ELPR regardless of age, educational background, past language tests, previous degrees at any level, or any other English language testing tools completed in the past.
 There are no exemptions.
 Transfer credits cannot be used to satisfy the English Language Proficiency Requirement.